cloudfoundry/docs-cloudfoundry-concepts/architecture/warden.html.md

 ## Container Lifecycle

-Warden manages the entire lifecyle of containers.
+Warden manages the entire lifecycle of containers.
 The API allows users to create, configure, use, and destroy containers.
 Additionally, Warden can automatically clean up unused containers when needed.